BuJo/mattermost-rss-reader/readme.md

       - Autocomplete Hint: `list | add <Feed Name> <Feed URL> [<Image URL>]`
     - Copy the Token from the resulting Slash Command into the `Token` property in `config.json`

+Using e.g. `/feed add Xkcd https://xkcd.com/rss.xml` in a suitable channel will then post Xkcd updates to this channel.

 ## Config Requirements

 Configuration is loaded from the included config.json.
 Supply the following variables:

-1. WebhookUrl - URL to post the messages to Mattermost
+1.  `WebhookURL`: URL to post the messages to Mattermost
-3. IconUrl - URL to an image to use for the icon for each post (optional, can be overridden in feed).
+3.  `IconURL`: URL to an image to use for the icon for each post (optional, can be overridden in feed).
-4. Username - Username the post will be displayed as (optional, can be overridden in feed).
+4.  `Username`: Username the post will be displayed as (optional, can be overridden in feed).
-5. Token - Token for allowing slash commands to affect the configured feeds from Mattermost (optional).
+5.  `Token`: Token for allowing slash commands to affect the configured feeds from Mattermost (optional).
-6. SkipInitial - Allows the first articles to be discarded on application start (optional, `false` by default)
+6.  `SkipInitial`: Allows the first articles to be discarded on application start (optional, `false` by default)
-7. Interval - At which interval the feeds are polled (optional, `5m` by default).
+7.  `Interval`: At which interval the feeds are polled (optional, `5m` by default).
-8. Feeds - Collection of RSS URLs to poll.
+8.  `Feeds`: Collection of RSS URLs to poll.
-    - Name - Used for displaying and identifying the feed
+    - `Name`: Used for displaying and identifying the feed
-    - Url - which URL to pool.
+    - `URL`: which URL to pool.
-    - IconUrl - optional icon URL
+    - `IconURL`: optional icon URL
-    - Username - optional username
+    - `Username`: optional username
-    - Channel - optional channel name
+    - `Channel`: optional channel name

 ## Docker